 Ticks and fleas on dogs

-Of course it has to be remembered that these pests are not only a source of misery for your dog but can be so for humans too.
+Of course, it has to be remembered that fleas and ticks on dogs are not only a source of misery for your dog but can be so for humans too.
 Left unchecked they can quickly infest a whole house, then everyone has a problem.
 Severe bites on a dog’s skin can lead to nasty open sores as the dog scratches away trying to get some relief from the itching.
-A young dog, especially, will soon become anaemic as a result of the blood sucking habits of fleas.
+A young dog, especially, will soon become anaemic as a result of the blood-sucking habits of fleas.

 Essential oils added to water and sprayed on your dog (avoiding the eyes of course) are effective, as is a homemade citrus-based repellent spray.
 You can even use vinegar, again as a spraying agent directly onto the coat.
 It should be noted though that all of these “natural” remedies should be approved by your vet before trying them.

 Finally, a word on prevention.
 Keeping the lawn cut short at your home should help reduce the number of pests as they thrive in long grass.
 It’s also a good idea to avoid walking the dog through long grass or boggy areas – all excellent breeding grounds for ticks and fleas.

 Check out our post on Natural Flea Remedies